hyosung11/Launch-School/Courses/journal.md

 19:45 After dinner and cleaning up I studied a little more and finished Practice Problems: Object Creation with Prototypes

-'Finish Practice Problems: Object Creation with Prototypes'
+20:10 I finished the Anki cards for Practice Problems: Object Creation with Prototypes (OLOO).
+I'm going to the couch and my MBP now.